ryanto/next-s3-upload/README.md

 }
 ```

-The `getImageData` is an async function that returns the height and width of the image.
-This data can be saved to your database alongside the URL of the image.
+These height and width values can be saved to your database alongside the URL of the image.

 ## Help and questions